 Can I get supervisa insurance for my parents and/or grandparents during the COVID pandemic?

 Yes, you can still buy super visa medical insurance for visiting family even if there are COVID-related concerns.
 There are no restrictions about this right now.
 The World Health Organization (WHO) no longer considers COVID a global health emergency.
 So, many insurance companies have removed their rules about it.

 But one thing to note is that the insurance plan usually does not start until the insured person arrives in Canada.
 If a traveller tests positive for COVID-19, or if they’re coming from a country with travel restrictions, it could delay their arrival.
 This could delay their medical coverage until they formally arrive and are accepted by Canadian customs.

 How long does super visa insurance coverage last?

 Super visa insurance coverage lasts for 1 year and is purchased in 1-year increments.
 While a super visa can be valid for 10 years, each visit using the visa can only last a maximum of 2 years.
-If you stay in Canada for the full 2 years, you will need to purchase additional super visa insurance.
-As well, if you leave Canada and return again you will need to make sure you have new, valid super visa insurance coverage.
+If you stay in Canada for the full 2 years, you will need to purchase additional super visa medical insurance.
+As well, if you leave Canada and return again, you will need to make sure you have new, valid super visa insurance coverage.